Is Your Internet Not Working?

 Ruralwave has technicians monitoring our Internet network 24/7, 365 days a year.
 We are often notified far before an issue reaches your home, farm or business.

-If there is an issue that is impacting a group of customers – such as a power outage, we will post the information on Ruralwave’s social media accounts.
-You can follow Ruralwave on Facebook, Instagram and Twitter.
+If there is an issue that is impacting a group of customers such as an outage or maintenance work, we will post the information on our Support page above, and if warranted, we’ll also post on our Facebook page or directly email impacted subscribers.
+You can follow Ruralwave on Facebook and Instagram.

 Can I Limit Family Member Access?